nlamonaco86/CastlesAndCoding/README.md

 C&C is currently played entirely from the command line in your Node.js console.
 Future developments will include a front end inspired by MS-DOS era text-based games.

-## Text-Based Character, Monster
+## Text-Based Character & Monster Creation

-Players can manually create hero and monster characters complete with their own stats, equipment, inventory, and gold, using the provided functions, all from Node.js.
+Players can create personalized hero and monster characters complete with their own stats, equipment, inventory, and gold, using the provided functions, all from Node.js.

 Monsters can also be randomly generated and will scale with the hero's stats - the stronger the hero, the more fearsome the monsters will be.